leourb/discount-rate-forecaster/README.md

 `python main.py AAPL AMZN FB` ti get the analysis for multiple tickers.
 There is no limit on the number of tickers in input.

-`python main.py --offiline name_of_the_pickle_file` to work with offline data (the pickle file is automatically generated at each online query)
+`python main.py --offline name_of_the_pickle_file` to work with offline data (the pickle file is automatically generated at each online query)